plewis/plewis.github.io/phylogenetics/hw-bmsim.md

 ## What to turn in

-Please send me (via email or slack) your python3 file that you've modified from the template above.
+Please send me (via slack preferably) your python3 file that you've modified from the template above.